OntarioTechRacing/welcome_to_es/README.md

 - **Electric Drivetrain (EDT).**
     - Engineering all high voltage and drivetrain aspects of our team.

+---

-## 2.0 Department Registration and Onboarding
+## 3 Onboarding

+### 3.1 General Administrative Tools

-Our department and wider OTR team uses a verity of tools to organize technical work and run efficiently:
+Our department and wider OTR team uses a variety of tools to organize technical work and run efficiently:

 > Send your `@ontariotechu.net` email and GitHub account username / email to the